Spell Blitz Review Information

 How the Game Looks

 The game looks nice enough.
-Spell Blitz has a magic library feel to it.
-The letter tiles and game elements look nice enough.
+The letter tiles and game elements look nice.
+I like the book based theme the game has.

 The Owl Mascot

 The game has an owl mascot that shows up in various places.
-This is something I noticed that a lot of mobile games tend to do.
-I suppose he is somewhat cute.
+He is somewhat cute.
 You can tap on the owl, and it will respond to you.

 About the Sounds